I first met Melody Owen when she took over running the YVR Authors Meet-up Group.

 Once the story was written, I started sharing it with close friends and using bits and pieces at open mics and in speaking workshops.
 People responded and wanted to hear more.
 I realized many people live with the shame of abuse, family secrets, survivor’s guilt, or whatever pain they are holding onto.
 This gets in the way of us living our true selves.
 I want to help people see they can come through trauma to a better place.
 They can thrive.
 I want to encourage storytelling to heal, to connect and to grow.

-What can the audience expect out of both the script and your performance?
+What can the audience expect from both the script and your performance?
 Any teaser you’d like to share?
-Also where can readers get more information on performance dates and purchasing tickets?
+Also, where can readers get more information on performance dates and purchasing tickets?

 I took my memoir and pulled out a selection of stories to make three acts.
 Then, I took workshops on developing a solo show, revised it several times and had outside people dramaturge it.
 I wrote four performance poems.
 One to start each act and one to end the show.
 I added two songs from my childhood as well.